sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/structured_knowledge_sharing.md

 - **Time Constraints**: Employees may be too busy with their regular tasks to engage in or contribute to structured training sessions, leading to incomplete or rushed knowledge sharing.
 - **Resistance to Change**: If employees are accustomed to informal knowledge sharing or feel threatened by the idea of sharing their expertise, they may resist structured processes.
+- **Desire to Maintain Status Quo**: In some cases, experts may prefer to hoard knowledge as a way to maintain their importance within the organization, making it difficult to implement structured knowledge-sharing practices.
+This can be exacerbated by a lack of incentives for sharing, glorification of heroic efforts, and a fear of losing job security.
 - **Lack of Standardization**: Without a standardized approach to training, knowledge transfer can become inconsistent, reducing the effectiveness of the sessions and creating confusion.
 - **Inadequate Resources**: Insufficient tools, platforms, or budget can hinder the development and delivery of structured knowledge-sharing programs.
 - **Over-Complexity**: If the structured knowledge-sharing process is perceived as too complex or burdensome, it can discourage participation and reduce the overall effectiveness of the practice.